The-Rengineer/chat-app-google-calendar/README.md

 ### **[Google Calendar Setup]**
 1. Log in with your Google account and ensure access to your calendar is enabled.
+2. Create Credentials and obtain a JSON file.
+3. Place the JSON file in the root directory and rename `xxx.json` to `credentials.json`.

 ---